thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

       end
     end

+There are a few things left to do in order to get this working.
+First, in `main.rb` add:

+    require "role"
+    require "selection_screen"

+**Above** the `require "game"` line.
+Next, we'll need to modify our `UI` class to have a clear function.
+Curses provides this function, but it's private, so we'll need to add the following to `ui.rb`:

+    def clear
+      super # call curses's clear method
+    end

+While we have the `ui.rb` file open we should handle our `right_offset` issue we described before.
+Change the implementation of `message` to the following:

+    def message(x, y, string)
+      x = x + cols if x < 0
+      y = y + lines if y < 0

+      setpos(y, x)
+      addstr(string)
+    end

+Finally, we'll need to add some messages to our `data/messages.yaml` file:

+    role:
+      choosing: Choosing Role
+      instructions: Pick a role for your character

 If you run the program and choose "n" for the first choice then you should see:

 ![role selection example](images/role_example.png?raw=true =600x)

+Choosing any role will print out the options again, but this time it will display the selected role as well.
+If you choose "y" at the title screen a random role will appear here.

 ### Chapter 4 - Off to the races